mhingan/PhoneApp/README.md

 The application implements a hierarchy of Phone classes to handle different phone brands and models.
 Each phone has certain properties, including battery life (non-configurable), color, material, and instance-specific IMEI.

-## Contributing

-Contributions to this project are welcome.
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgments

-- The Phone Application was developed by [Your Name].
+- The Phone Application was developed by Mihaita Hingan.
 - This project was inspired by the need for a simple phone application with basic contact management, messaging, and calling capabilities.